How We Test & Rate Gear

 Value refers to the proverbial “bang for the buck” – how much you’re getting for your dollar versus relative to other firearms in this category and price point.
 We consider the gun’s overall price tag and weigh it against its specs, features, performance, and competition.

-- 5-6: The firearm may lack some features, but its price aligns reasonably with similar competitors.
-It presents a balanced cost-performance ratio, although there’s room for improvement.
+- 5-6: Acceptable.
+Price aligns with its features, presenting a balanced cost-performance ratio, although there’s room for improvement.

 How We Select Products to Review